tfpickard/noise/README.md

 - Patterns save immediately to localStorage via IndexedDB-friendly helpers and sync to the backend when connectivity is restored.
 - Collaboration and similarity features are stubbed to gracefully degrade when offline; WebSocket endpoints echo payloads for local testing.

+## Production checklist

+- See `ROADMAP_PROGRESS.md` for the actively maintained production checklist and feature status.

 ## Production readiness roadmap